tfabris/BC-250/README.md

 Being able to SSH into the BC-250 is very nice because it works even when the BC-250 is in "Gaming Mode", sitting on the Steam Big Picture screen.
 It allows you to remotely issue terminal commands and do other kinds of various maintenance to it.
 Almost all of the terminal commands listed elsewhere in this document can be done from the remote SSH shell.

+### Enable file sharing on Bazzite:

+  File sharing via the SMB ("Samba") service is useful to activate on the BC-250 so that you can copy files to it from another computer.
+For example, to transfer non-Steam games to it.

+      sudo systemctl enable --now smb.service
+      sudo setsebool -P samba_export_all_rw=1
+      sudo firewall-cmd --permanent --add-service=samba
+      sudo firewall-cmd --reload
+      sudo smbpasswd -a YourUserName

+  If you are connecting to it from a MacOS computer, do it by opening finder, choosing "Connect to Server" from its menu, and entering the machine's address in the following format:

+      smb://UserName@NameOfMyBC250.local/

 ### Get general system updates

     ujust update

 ### Clear Steam Cache and reset it